sh3lk/mx/website/docs.md

 # Profiling

-Service Weaver allows you to profile an entire Service Weaver application, even one that is deployed in multiple processes across multiple machines.
-Service Weaver profiles every individual binary and aggregates them into a single profile that captures the performance of the application as a whole.
+MX allows you to profile an entire MX application, even one that is deployed in multiple processes across multiple machines.
+Service MX profiles every individual binary and aggregates them into a single profile that captures the performance of the application as a whole.
 Refer to the deployer-specific documentation for details on how to collect profiles for [single process](#single-process-profiling),